 -

-Breach of Fiduciary Duty Claims under ERISA Phil Tatlow Explains the circumstances under which an ERISA Breach of Fiduciary Duty claim may be brought. -
+Successfully pursuing a Breach of Fiduciary Duty Claim under ERISAPhil Tatlow Explains the circumstances under which an ERISA Breach of Fiduciary Duty claim may be brought.

-Use of a taser in the City of St. Ann 8th Circuit Court of Appeals rules against woman who was stunned with a Taser after refusing officer's request to change clothes -
+Officers who used taser on a woman for her failure to comply with their requests to change into an orange jumpsuit are granted immunity.8th Circuit Court of Appeals rules against woman who was stunned with a Taser after refusing officer's request to change clothes